 The Board of Directors has adopted a comprehensive strategic plan regarding the District's service levels and operational needs (the "Strategic Plan").
-The Strategic Plan is updated annually to continue reviewing a five-year horizon (each, a "Five-Year Strategic Plan").
-See "THE DISTRICT - Five-Year Strategic Planning."
+The Strategic Plan is updated biennially and is the first step of a two-year, four step management process that creates and maintains vision alignment between the Board of Directors, staff and the public that the District serves.
+See "THE DISTRICT - Strategic Planning."
 In December 2017, the Board of Directors adopted a Facilities Master Plan (the "Master Plan") for the District.
 The Master Plan also incorporates and implements the levels of services defined by the Board of Directors that are included in the Strategic Plan.